-In West Virginia, CNI is both a direct service provider and the administrative agent for the area.
+In West Virginia, CNI is both a direct service provider and the Administrative Agent for the area.
 HOPWA funds case management and transportation services.
 Clients receiving HOPWA services in Jefferson County also receive immediate access to support services funded through the CARE Act.
-Figure 3.7 shows the continuum of support services available in West Virginia.